ericlingit/pymilter/README.md

 1. Run sample.py.
 This starts a sample milter process and listens for requests at `localhost:9999`:
     - `python sample.py`

-Monitor postmail logs for errors: `less /var/log/mail.log`
+Monitor postfix logs for errors: `less /var/log/mail.log`

 That's it.
 Incoming mail will cause the milter to print some things, and some email will be rejected (see the "header" method).
 Edit and play.